Thomas Neill Cream: Capture

 Through his blackmail letters, Cream succeeded in drawing close attention to himself.
 Not only did the police quickly determine the innocence of those accused, but they noticed something telling in the accusations made by the anonymous letter-writer: he had referred to the murder of Matilda Clover.
 Clover's death had been registered under natural causes, related to her drinking.
 The police quickly realised that the false accuser who had written the letter was the serial killer now referred to in the newspapers as the "Lambeth Poisoner".

-Not long afterward, Cream met a policeman from New York City who was visiting London.
+Not long afterwards, Cream met a policeman from New York City who was visiting London.
 The policeman had heard of the Lambeth Poisoner, and Cream gave him a brief tour of where the various victims had lived.
 The American happened to mention it to a British policeman who found Cream's detailed knowledge of the case suspicious.

-The police at Scotland Yard put Cream under surveillance and soon discovered his habit of visiting prostitutes.
+The police at Scotland Yard put Cream under surveillance and soon discovered his habit of visiting sex workers.
 They also conducted an investigation in the United States and Canada and learned about their suspect's history, including the conviction for a murder by poison in 1881.

-On 3 June 1892, Cream was arrested for the murder of Matilda Clover, and on 13 July he was formally charged with the murders of Clover, Donworth, Marsh, and Shrivell, the attempted murder of Harvey, and extortion.
+On 3 June 1892, Cream was arrested for the murder of Matilda Clover, and on 13 July he was formally charged with the murders of Clover, Donworth, Marsh, and Shrivell, the attempted murder of Harvey, and extortion; his medicine/poisoning kit (taken in as evidence) is now in the Crime Museum.
 From the start, he insisted he was only "Dr Thomas Neill", not Thomas Neill Cream, and the newspapers usually referred to him as "Dr Neill" in their coverage of the proceedings.

 At the inquest into Matilda Clover's death that was held by Athelstan Braxton Hicks in July 1892, he read out a letter signed by Jack the Ripper, declaring "Dr Neill" innocent, which produced laughter, including from "Neill".
 The jury returned the verdict that Matilda Clover died from strychnine poisoning administered by "Thomas Neill".

 Trial and execution

 His trial lasted from 17 to 21 October 1892.
 After a deliberation lasting only 12 minutes, the jury found him guilty of all counts, and Justice Henry Hawkins sentenced him to death.

+The day before his execution, he made a new will leaving his estate to his solicitors.
+This will revoked a previous will he had made on 7 January 1892, naming Miss Laura Sabatini of Berkhamsted, who he had become engaged to marry on 23 December 1891, as his executor and heir.

 Less than a month after his conviction, on 15 November, Cream was hanged at Newgate Prison by James Billington.
-As was customary with all executed criminals, his body was buried the same day beneath the flagstones of the prison along with other executed criminals, marked by one initial.
-His body was disinterred in 1902 and moved to London's municipal cemetery.
+As was customary with all executed criminals, his body was buried on the same day beneath the flagstones of the prison - along with other executed criminals- marked by one initial.
+His body was disinterred in 1902 and moved to City of London Cemetery.
 He is now buried in an unmarked grave in section 339.